mumairofficial/khalilstemmler-website-2019/src/pages/articles/code-questions-1.md

 string elements.
 For each of these elements, we're applying the `parseInt()` function to it.

-The `parseInt()` function takes in two arguements.
+The `parseInt()` function takes in two arguments.
 The first argument is the string value that we want to parse, and the second argument is a number from 2-36 to be used as the radix/base (by default, it uses base 10).